rwdaigle/nesta-app-template/README.md

 ## Next

-Once the app is running view the 'Getting Started with the Nesta CMS App Template' entry to see how to customize, update and maintain the site.
+Once the app is running view the [Getting Started with the Nesta CMS App Template](http://nesta-app-template.herokuapp.com/welcome) entry to see how to customize, update and maintain the site.

 ![Getting started](http://f.cl.ly/items/2q3X3J3T0M2D1f372f1V/Screen%20shot%202012-02-20%20at%204.38.39%20PM.png)